 Shower chairs are just one part of bathroom safety for seniors

 There are more safety hazards in the bathroom.
-Here are other ways to improve bathroom safety for your senior relative:
+Here are some other bathroom makeover ideas to improve safety for your senior relative:

 - Grab bars: Place them next to the toilet and shower.
 They must be attached to wall studs.

 - Wall-mounted help buttons: Voice-activated help buttons offer an additional layer of security because you can call for help even if you can’t reach the button.

 - Wearable medical alert button: A medical alert button with fall detection will call for help even if you can’t.